Encharted Cook

 This old-fashioned and truly classic recipe contains just the right amount of ingredients to make a tasty salad you will want to make over and over again.
 Her recipe contains potatoes, hard-boiled eggs, and celery, and the potato salad dressing contains Miracle Whip, sweet pickle relish, yellow mustard, salt, and pepper.
 That is only 8 ingredients for the whole salad including the dressing!

-Over the years, I have made only one change to my mom's old-fashioned recipe, which is the use of Yukon gold potatoes.
+Over the years, I have made only one change to my mom's old-fashioned recipe: using Yukon gold potatoes.
 I love these potatoes for their natural sweetness and firm texture.

-My mom didn't use them because the Yukon gold potato did not exist before 1966 and only became available to consumers after 1980.
+My mom didn't use them because Yukon Gold potatoes didn't exist until 1966 and weren't available to consumers until after 1980.
 She used russet potatoes that were widely available during her prime potato salad-making days.

 So, if you are craving a creamy, traditional potato salad, this is it.
 It's easy to make and once you've learned how to make the potato salad dressing, this key recipe will be your go-to for simple meals, tailgating, and cool-weather picnics.